VOLUNTEER PROGRAMS IN PERU

 IMPORTANT FACTS TO KEEP IN MIND WHEN ARRIVING IN CUSCO

-- If you don’t have local currency, don’t worry, Ingrith (coordinator) can guide you to places where you can do the currency exchange.
+- If you don’t have local currency, don’t worry, Ingrith (the coordinator) can guide you to places where you can do the currency exchange.

 - If you want to have data (internet) outside the accommodation facilities, you can buy a local SIM card (movistar, of course, entel, bitel) that costs around 8$ and you can recharge it with scratch cards and activate an internet plan.